 This category of processors is found in a very cheap laptop and have low performance.
 These processors are good for surfing the internet, making a presentation, for typing job, etc.

-Atom processors are cheapest processors made by Intel with only up to 2.5 TDP which give superb battery life.
+Atom processors are cheapest processors made by Intel with only up to 2.5 TDP which gives superb battery life.
 These processors are best for surfing the internet, watching videos, etc. These processors also come in low-to-mid-range smartphones.

-Now Let’s Understand more Clearly
+Now Let’s Understand more Clearly – Intel Processors Comparison

 All i9, i7, i5, i3 start out of the same process of building/ Fabrication process.
-Intel and other silicon manufacturers do have a process to test and classify these into high grade (i7 or i9), Middle grade (i5) and Entry level grade (i3 or m3).
+Intel and other silicon manufacturers do have a process to test and classify these into high grade (i7 or i9), Middle Grade (i5) and Entry-level grade (i3 or m3).
 This process is called binning which is explained below.

 Intel has standards for performance, power management and thermal output for its Core i5 CPUs.
 If a CPU fails to meet those standards, Intel will bin it as an i3 processor instead.
 However, since Core i5 processors have four cores and i3 processors have two, Intel will disable two (likely defective) cores on the processor in order to sell it as a two-core processor.
 Thus, it’s possible your desktop’s i3 processor was meant to be an i5 but failed to meet performance standards, so Intel disabled two of its cores to turn it into an i3.